ChiliLabs/test-tasks/frontend_developer.md

 - The page should be adaptive - looking good both on desktop and mobile

 ### Requirements:
-- Use at least one Class component
 - Use at least one Functional component
 - Use each of the following React hooks at least once: useEffect, useState

 ### Bonus points:
-- For styling preferably use the "styled-components" library
+- For styling preferably use the "tailwindcss" or "styled-components" library
 - Build the project using Typescript
+- Implement the project using Next.js

 ### Notes:
 - Some requirement points can be skipped if you feel like they are too complex at the time.
 Please provide a comment in the code about what has been skipped.
 We do expect all or most of the requirements implemented if applying for a more senior position.